-Again, brands will want to see this data so they can confirm that your audience is aligned.
+Again, if you’re wondering how to get brand deals, this is important because brands will want to see this data so they can confirm that your audience is aligned.
 They want to know that the people following you are within their target audience.
 And if they are, it’s an easy sell!

 Tip #3: Design your media kit.

 A media kit is a must have if you want to get brand deals, because brands need to visualize what you (and your brand) are all about.
 And a media kit helps them do just that.
 It shows them who you are, who your audience is, what your social media statistics are and so much more.

 Now, if you need more info on what goes into one, make sure to check out my other post where I talk about what goes into a Media Kit.
 I’ll link to at the end of this post too.

 All in all, anyone who wants to know how to get brand deals must first understand that they need to have a media kit before reaching out to brands so they can quickly get to know you and your brand to determine whether you’d be a good fit for a partnership.